HMS Conway (1814): Royal Navy

 In 4 July 1817 Captain Edward Barnard replaced Hill, on the East Indies station.
 Conway was employed protecting British trade in the Persian Gulf and in suppressing the slave trade around Île de France.

 On 21 October 1819 Conway was at the Cape of Good Hope.
 A midshipman and four sailors drowned when their boat swamped while coming alongside Feniscowles, which had been driven ashore and wrecked at Green Point.
 All on board were rescued.
 She had been on a voyage from Bengal, India to Mauritius and Liverpool, Lancashire.
 A later report stated that the second master and two men from Conway had drowned in going to Fenniscowless assistance.

 Conway arrived at Plymouth from the East India station in late December.
 She sailed on to Portsmouth where she was paid off on 20 January 1820.

 Between March and July 1820 Conway underwent refitting for sea duty.
 She was recommissioned in May under Captain Basil Hall, who sailed for South America on 10 August.
 She stopped at Tenerife, Rio de Janeiro, and the River Plate.
 (Note: Marshall copied much of his biography of Hall from Hall's book.)

 On 20 August 1820 Conway sailed from England for the South American station and touched at Tenerife, Rio de Janeiro and the River Plate.
-Commodore Sir Thomas Hardy, conmmander-in-chief of the South America Station, then ordered Hall to sail to Valparaiso.
-Conway arrived at Valparaiso at Christmas.
+Commodore Sir Thomas Hardy, conmmander-in-chief of the South America Station, then ordered Hall to sail to Valparaíso.
+Conway arrived at Valparaíso at Christmas.